Patty Duke: Personal life

-In June 1970, Duke learned that she was pregnant; she then married Michael Tell on June 26, 1970, during a manic phase, to "give (her child) a name."
-Their marriage lasted 13 days before ending in an annulment on July 9, 1970; Her son, actor Sean Astin, was born on February 25, 1971.
-In 1985, she told Sean that Arnaz Jr. was Sean's biological father.
-Duke said in her 1987 autobiography that the marriage to Tell was never consummated and that Astin was the actual biological father of Sean.
-Several chapters in her book emphasized these assertions about her relationship with Tell and the paternity of her son.
-It turned out that all three statements were incorrect: in 1994, when her son Sean underwent biological testing to determine his real paternity, the results showed that Tell was his biological father.
+In June 1970, Duke learned that she was pregnant; she then married Michael Tell on June 26, 1970, to "give (her child) a name."
+Their marriage lasted 13 days before ending in an annulment on July 9, 1970.
+Her son, actor Sean Astin, was born on February 25, 1971; she later told him that Arnaz was his biological father.
+Duke wrote in her 1987 autobiography that the marriage to Tell was never consummated, and that Astin was Sean's biological father, emphasizing those two assertions in several parts of the book.
+Both of her statements on these matters appear to have been incorrect: in 1994, biological tests determined that Tell was Sean's biological father.

 Duke married John Astin on August 5, 1972.
-Astin adopted Sean and the couple had a son, actor Mackenzie Astin.
+Astin adopted Sean, and the couple had a son together, actor Mackenzie Astin.
 Duke and Astin worked together extensively during their marriage, and she took his name professionally, becoming "Patty Duke Astin".
 During this period, Duke underwent a hysterectomy.
-Duke adopted Astin's three sons, and years later in 1998, Astin's sons reversed the adoption with Duke's approval.
+Duke also adopted Astin's other three sons; years later in 1998, they reversed the adoption with Duke's approval.
 The couple divorced in 1985.

-Duke married her fourth husband, drill sergeant Michael Pearce, in 1986, and remained married to him until her death 30 years later.
+Duke married her fourth husband, drill sergeant Michael Pearce, in 1986, and remained married to him until her death thirty years later.
 Duke and Pearce had met during the production of A Time to Triumph, for which Pearce served as a consultant.
+Pearce had two daughters, Raelene and Charlene, to whom Duke became an enthusiastic stepmother.
 The couple moved to Hayden, Idaho, and adopted a son, Kevin, who was born in 1988.
 From her marriage to Pearce until her death in 2016, Duke occasionally used the name "Anna Duke-Pearce" in her writings and other professional work.
+In 2002, Duke was hospitalized with a skull fracture after a horse accident in their barn.

-Duke had three granddaughters by her eldest son Sean, actresses Alexandra, Elizabeth, and Isabella.
+Duke had three granddaughters by her eldest son Sean: actresses Alexandra, Elizabeth, and Isabella.

 Death

-Duke died on the morning of March 29, 2016, in Coeur d'Alene, Idaho, of sepsis from a ruptured intestine at the age of 69.
-Her son Sean Astin invited the public to contribute to a mental health foundation in his mother's name, the Patty Duke Mental Health Initiative.
+Duke died on the morning of March 29, 2016 in Coeur d'Alene, Idaho, of sepsis from a ruptured intestine at the age of 69.
+Her son Sean Astin invited the public to contribute to a mental-health foundation in his mother's name, the Patty Duke Mental Health Initiative.
 She was cremated and her ashes were interred at Forest Cemetery in Coeur d'Alene.